liqd/a4-speakup/.github/ISSUE_TEMPLATE/issue-template---example.md

 ---
 name: Issue template - Example
-about: 'This template should be used in order to help us understand the issue better. '
+about: This is an example on how to use the template.
+For current use, better use the other one.
 title: ''
 labels: ''
 assignees: ''

 ---

-Please, fill in this template in order to help us understand the issue better

 **URL:** https://speakup.digital/projects/feedback-fur-speakup/
 **user:** *moderator/ initiator/ participants/ visitors (non-logged-in)/ admin/ cms-editors/ developers*